List of Tasmanian government agencies: Premier and Cabinet

+Natural Resources and Environment

-The Department of Primary Industries, Parks, Water and the Environment (DPIPWE) is the lead agency of the portfolio headed by the Minister for Primary Industries and Water, and the Minister for Racing, presently the Hon.
-Jeremy Rockliff MP; supported by the Minister for Environment, Parks and Heritage, presently the Hon.
-Matthew Groom MP.
+The Natural Resources and Environment Tasmania (NRE) is the lead agency of the portfolio headed by the Minister for Primary Industries and Water, and the Minister for Racing and Resources, supported by the Minister for Environment and Climate Change, and the Minister for Local Government.

 The department is led by its secretary, John Whittington.

-The Department of Primary Industries, Parks, Water and the Environment is responsible for the following statutory and non-statutory bodies:
+The Department of Natural Resources and Environment Tasmania is responsible for the following statutory and non-statutory bodies: